alexgibson/concierge/README.md

 A responsive UI component for installing [Open Web Apps](https://developer.mozilla.org/en-US/docs/Web/Apps) via the browser.

+This component automatically generates a customisable “install” button that can be used in any web app.

 This project is still in beta status

 Installation